opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_III.md

 - A new tab opens, showing the document metadata and content for this file, including any PII detections:
     ![nifi-view-document](figs/nifi-view-document.png)

 > TIP: If you cannot open a queued document, you might need to reconfigure your setup.
 To monitor documents flowing through NiFi, you must connect to NiFi by using an explicit IP address, not `localhost`.
 If you are using WSL and following this tutorial to the letter, you will have no problem.
-You have already found your WSL (guest) IP address in the [WSL guide](./SETUP_WINDOWS_WSL.md#network-access) and possibly set a friendly hostname for it (`idol-docker-host`) in your Windows `hosts` file.
+You have already found your WSL (guest) IP address in the [WSL guide](./SETUP_WINDOWS_WSL.md#network-access) and possibly set a friendly host name for it (`idol-docker-host`) in your Windows `hosts` file.

 ## Explore documents in IDOL Find